42tm/timmy/README.md

 - **Type**: Dynamic array of `TStrArray`
 - **Visibility**: Private
 - **Availability**: v1.0.0 to v1.2.0
-- **Description**: Just like `MKeywordsList`, `ReplyList` is an array of arrays.
-Each array in `ReplyList` holds strings, which are possible replies for a question.
-If an array in `ReplyList` has more than two strings, the bot will pick one, randomly.
-Arrays in `ReplyList` are correspond to arrays in `MKeywordsList` if we are speaking in terms of position.
-For example, the replies at offset 2 of `ReplyList` are replies for the message with the keywords at offset 2 of `MKeywordsList`.
+- **Description**: Just like `TTimmy.MKeywordsList`, `TTimmy.ReplyList` is an array of arrays.
+Each array in `TTimmy.ReplyList` holds strings, which are possible replies for a question.
+If an array in `TTimmy.ReplyList` has more than two strings, the bot will pick one, randomly.
+Arrays in `TTimmy.ReplyList` are correspond to arrays in `TTimmy.MKeywordsList` if we are speaking in terms of position.
+For example, the replies at offset 2 of `TTimmy.ReplyList` are replies for the message with the keywords at offset 2 of `TTimmy.MKeywordsList`.

 ### `NOfEntries`
 - **Type**: Integer
 - **Visibility**: Private
 - **Availability**: v1.0.0 to v1.2.0
-- **Description**: `NOfEntries` is the number of element in `MKeywordsList`, or `ReplyList` (the length of `MKeywordsList` is the same as the length of `ReplyList` at all times anyway).
+- **Description**: `TTimmy.NOfEntries` is the number of element in `TTimmy.MKeywordsList`, or `TTimmy.ReplyList` (the length of `TTimmy.MKeywordsList` is the same as the length of `TTimmy.ReplyList` at all times anyway).
 We implement this instead of doing `Length(MKeywordsList)` (or `Length(ReplyList)`) because it's more convenient.

 ### <small>procedure</small> `Update()`
 - **Source**: